• Skip to main content

 With the conquest of Iran’s Tabriz and Egypt’s Cairo by the Ottoman Empire in the 16th century, there was a great change in Turkish carpet motifs.
 Geometric patterns of Anatolian carpets were abandoned.
 With the influence of carpet masters from Egypt and Iran, Turkish carpets began to be decorated with more complex patterns.

 The most distinctive feature of classic Turkish rugs in the Ottoman Empire was the addition of medallion emblems that reflect the reign to the carpet patterns.
-The parts surrounding the medallion are decorated with floral motifs.
+The parts surrounding the medallion were decorated with floral motifs.

 Classical period Turkish Carpets decorated European palaces for centuries.
 King Henry VIII of England bought hundreds of these carpets.
 These carpets are also known as Tudor Carpets today.